OutdoorCoder/postback-delivery/README.md

   }

   Each key listed in the url will be replaced by that keys corresponding value in the data map.
-  Rhis format specifies http requests to be sent by the golang app (the third piece).
+  This format specifies http requests to be sent by the golang app (the third piece).
   These requests are turned into Postback objects were are pushed to Redis.

   2. Redis stack to take in Postback objects